 “He who walks with the wise, will be become wise, but the companion of fools suffers harm.” – Proverbs 13:20

-The people who you keep close will have a huge impact on your life.
-Choose friends that will hold you accountable, be honest with you, and encourage you towards your goals and dreams.
-When you share your time with people that build you up and encourage you, then you can build lasting relationships.
-These relationships contribute directly to true happiness.
+Choose friends that will hold you accountable, be honest with you and encourage you towards your goals and dreams.
+When you share your time with people that build you up and encourage you, then you can build lasting relationships, and these contribute directly to true happiness.

-Studies show us that “happy people that have better social relationships have more pleasant everyday lives.
-For example, very happy people have highly satisfying relationships with friends, romantic partners, and family members and that, compared to their less happy peers, they report more positive events and emotions in their daily lives relative to negative ones.”(9)
+Studies have revealed that “happy people that have better social relationships have more pleasant everyday lives.”
+For example, very happy people have highly satisfying relationships with friends, romantic partners and family members and that, compared to their less happy peers, they report more positive events and emotions in their daily lives relative to negative ones.

 Start doing whatever type of exercise you enjoy and can stick with for more than a few weeks.
-Whether that be weight training, burst training, running, crossfit, barre, pilates or group fitness classes, whatever type will get you to stay more physically active is a good option.
-My favorite is Burstfit, but anything that gets you moving and keeps you moving is great!
+Whether that be weight training, Burst training, running, Cross-fit, Barre, Pilates or group fitness classes, whatever type will get you to stay more physically active is a good option.

-Exercise can really boost your overall mindset; studies have shown that physical activity causes your body to increase HGH and endorphins, which help to improve your mood and self-esteem.
-Research shows us that staying inactive can lead to increased feelings of unhappiness, while regularly exercising does the opposite.
-(10) (11)
+Exercise can really boost your overall mindset; studies have demonstrated that physical activity causes your body to increase HGH and endorphins, which help to improve your mood and self-esteem.
+There’s evidence that inactivity can lead to increased feelings of unhappiness, while regularly exercising does the opposite.

-The most successful people in the world spend time bettering themselves every day.
-Whether it is reading a book, magazine articles, or listening to motivational podcasts, find out what inspires you and include it in your routine!
+How can you be happy again after loss or disappointment?
+Spend time bettering yourself in some way every day.
+Whether it is reading a book, magazine articles, or listening to uplifting music or motivational podcasts, find something that inspires you to keep moving forward, then include it in your daily routine.

 Aiming to dedicate 30 minutes every day to reading an inspirational book or message of some sort is an excellent way to feel happier.

-Reading can also take our mind off of problems that are filling us with worry and can also introduce us to new useful concepts and ideas.
-By reading another persons viewpoint, we are able to open our minds, to see someone else’s viewpoint, and to be reminded that we are not alone in any problem we may be facing.
+Reading can also take your mind off of problems that are filling you with worry by introducing you to new concepts and ideas.
+By reading another person’s viewpoint, you are able to open your mind, to see someone else’s viewpoint, and to be reminded that you are not alone in any problem.

 10. Find and Follow Your Purpose